 The heading of your resume should include the information required for a recruiter to make contact with you.
 Only mention basic information and keep the format simple, as this will set the tone for the rest of your resume.

-A profile, also known as a Career Summary or Branded Statement, is a great way to sell yourself.
+A profile, also known as a Career Summary, Branded Statement, or Career Statement, is a great way to sell yourself.
 The aim of the profile is to demonstrate who you are and what you can do for an Employer.
 This section is followed by a Skills Summary that shows that you have the required skills for the position.